 Cosmos growing in containers require more nutrients because they quickly use the nutrients within the soil.
 Apply a small dose of fertilizer every 4 to 6 weeks according to the packet instructions.

 If you decide to fertilize your cosmos, there are several things to remember.
-It’s easy to cause more harm than good when fertilizing cosmos flowers.
+It’s easy to cause more harm than good when fertilizing.

 If your cosmos grow in borders or garden beds, they won’t need fertilizing.
 Your plants should get enough nutrients from the surrounding soil to grow.
 Only apply a small dose of fertilizer if your cosmos aren’t flowering.

 Cosmos need nutrient-poor sandy soils to thrive.
-If your cosmos is growing in too fertile soil, such as clay or loam, avoid fertilizing.
+Avoid fertilizing if your flowers growing in too fertile soil, such as clay or loam.
 If you can, work in some sand or grit to reduce fertility.

 Too Much Fertilizer

 Applying too much fertilizer is highly detrimental to cosmos flowers.
-If the soil is too fertile, your cosmos might have trouble flowering.
+If the soil is too fertile, your plants might have trouble flowering.
 Instead, it’ll focus on producing foliage at the cost of flowers.
-Only apply small doses of high phosphorus fertilizer when absolutely necessary.
+Only apply small doses of high phosphorus fertilizer when necessary.

 Cosmos usually don’t need fertilizer to help them produce stunning flowers.
 If you’re growing cosmos in containers, feed them once every month or so.
 Use small doses of high phosphorus fertilizers such as bone meal to promote flowering.
 Avoid fertilizers that contain high amounts of nitrogen, as this encourages foliage growth rather than flower growth.